To celebrate the arrival of spring, let’s talk about flowering vines and climbers!

 21 beautiful DIY arbors, trellises and vertical garden structures.

 Pyracantha is an evergreen vine or shrub that can be trained on a wall or column.
-It has very pretty white flowers in spring and early summer, the berries bring vibrant colors to the garden in late autumn and winter.
+It has very pretty white flowers in spring and early summer, the clusters of red berries and the bright green foliage bring vibrant colors to the garden in late autumn and winter.

 Different cultivars have either red, orange, or yellow berries. ( Source: 5 | 6)